Vehicle registration plates of Queensland: General series

 Once the aaa·nnn format between NAA·000 and PZZ·999 was exhausted, Queensland reversed the order to nnn·aaa, starting 1 July 1977.
 These plates were issued with green text on a white reflective background and bore the slogan Queensland – Sunshine State.
 As such Queensland became the second jurisdiction in Australia to issue sloganised plates.
 This series started at 000·NAA and spanned through to 999·PZZ.
 After exhausting this initial allocation, in late 1987, Queensland began issuing combinations from 000·AAA onwards.

-On 28 September 2001, the last plate with green text was manufactured—999·GKK.
+On 28 September 2001, the last plate with green text was manufactured—999·GKJ.

-Queensland number plate from 2002.
+Queensland number plate from 2002 until 2020.
 The colour on these number plates changed from green to maroon in 2001.